Massachusetts Rivers Alliance is seeking a Technical Specialist!

 Founded in 2007, Mass Rivers is a nonprofit conservation organization working to protect and restore rivers across the Commonwealth.
 The organization currently has 75 organizational members and is supported by a growing group of individuals, families, and foundations.
 We pursue our mission through advocacy, education, and by strengthening and connecting our member organizations.

-The candidate should have a working familiarity with: federal Clean Water Act programs (wastewater and stormwater), major state laws affecting rivers: Water Management Act, Interbasin Transfer Act, Wetland Protection Act, an understanding of watershed science, and an understanding of municipal, state, and federal government responsibilities in Massachusetts.
+Ability to apply regulatory requirements to real-life situations.
+Working familiarity with: federal Clean Water Act programs (wastewater and stormwater), major state laws affecting rivers: Water Management Act, Interbasin Transfer Act, Wetland Protection Act, a thorough understanding of watershed science, and an understanding of municipal, state, and federal government responsibilities in Massachusetts.

-Application ProcedureTo apply, email a resume, along with a cover letter explaining how your talents and experience could help the Massachusetts Rivers Alliance achieve its goals.
+Application ProcedureTo apply, email a resume, along with a cover letter explaining how your talents and experience align with this position.
 Resumes will be accepted until the position is filled.
 The most recent posting will be maintained at www.massriversalliance.org and a notice will be posted at that location once the position has been filled.

 Responses may be directed via email to: